MENU

 (97 out of 97 adults)

-had levels of free C5 that indicated
+had lower levels of free C5 indicating immediate, complete, and long-term C5 inhibition

 100%